Skip to content

 • --ignore-pypi-errors: PyPI dependencies are not supported in the conda explicit spec file.
 This flag allows creating the spec file even if PyPI dependencies are present.

-pixi project export conda_explicit_spec output
+pixi project export conda-explicit-spec output

-pixi project export conda_explicit_spec -e default -e test -p linux-64 output
+pixi project export conda-explicit-spec -e default -e test -p linux-64 output

 project platform add#